 I've been getting back into miniature war gaming, and have also recently moved into my own place!
 Now I have space to make a real gaming table.
 However, my place isn't that big, so the table still needs to be portable, and easy to store.
 We will make a table frame that can sit on top of an existing table (or be balance on a box, or balanced between four chairs...) that will allow you to have a proper gaming surface.
+You can either use this table top as a flat surface for board games, or get some terrain and use it for war gaming.

 In this Instructable, we'll be going over how to make a modular gaming table top.
 The goal of this Instructable is to create a table that gives you the maximum number of different layouts, all while taking up the least amount of space.
 Before you get started, read through the entire Instructable and make sure you have all the parts that you need so that you only need to make one trip to the hardware store!
 I made at least four trips because I kept thinking of different ways to do things, and different pieces to add.